dopeboy/shopify-api-clone/README.md

 3. There are tags (e.g. 'women over 30', 'men under 25', etc).
 They are applied to stores to specify their category (only one can be set).
 They are also applied to a user to specify their preferences (many can be applied).
 4. No frontend code required, only backend.
 5. No auth code needed; assume anonymous users can do everything.
+6. No need to deploy this anywhere.
+Run it locally.

 ## Test cases